MicrosoftDocs/azure-docs/articles/app-service/deploy-staging-slots.md

 Here are some common swap errors:

 - An HTTP request to the application root is timed.
-The swap operation waits for 90 seconds for each HTTP request, and retries up to 5 times.
+The swap operation waits for 90 seconds for each HTTP request, and retries up to five times.
 If all retries are timed out, the swap operation is stopped.

 - Local cache initialization might fail when the app content exceeds the local disk quota specified for the local cache.
 For more information, see [Local cache overview](overview-local-cache.md).